scaleoutsystems/fedn/docs/quickstart.rst

 .. _package-creation:

 Next, we will prepare the client.
-For illustrative purposes, we use one of the pre-defined projects in the FEDn repository, ``minst-pytorch``.
+We will use one of the pre-defined projects in the FEDn repository, ``mnist-pytorch``.

 3. Create the compute package and seed model
 --------------------------------------------

 In order to train a federated model using FEDn, your Studio project needs to be initialized with a ``compute package`` and a ``seed model``.
 The compute package is a code bundle containing the code used by the client to execute local training and local validation.
 The seed model is a first version of the global model.
 For a detailed explaination of the compute package and seed model, see this guide: :ref:`projects-label`

 To work through this quick start you need a local copy of the ``mnist-pytorch`` example project contained in the main FEDn Git repository.
 The following command clones the entire repository but you will only use the example: